fenago/pytest-quick-start-guide/testing-with-pytest/text-original.md

 ### How This Book Is Organized

-In Lab 1, Getting Started with pytest, on page 1, you’ll install pytest
+In Lab 1, Getting Started with pytest, you’ll install pytest

 and get it ready to use.
 You’ll then take one piece of the Tasks project—the